 Mix the dry ingredients:

-In a large bowl, whisk together the flour, almond flour, baking powder, baking soda, salt, cinnamon, ginger, allspice and cloves.
-Make sure to break up any lumps of almond flour (I use my fingers for this).
+In a large bowl, whisk together the flour, almond flour, baking powder, baking soda, salt, cinnamon, ginger, allspice, and cloves.
+Make sure to break up any lumps of almond flour.

 Mix the wet ingredients and finish the batter: